 Reviewing language from previous lessons is a good idea (spaced repetition being a buzzword in memory and learning).
-So maybe you want to revise some of yesterday's vocabulary or grammar at the start of the lesson as a warmer.
+Here are some ways to review yesterday's vocabulary or grammar at the start of the lesson.

 There are lots of variations on this.
 The simplest is to write 15-20 words from previous lessons on the board.
-Class are standing in two teams, red team with red board pen, blue team with blue board pen.
-You define a word, the students with the pen run to the board to circle the word.
-The first team to get the word get a point.
-Then they hand the pen to another team member, and you define another word.
+Split the class into two teams, standing in two lines towards the board.
+Give the first student in each line a different colour board pen.
+You define a word and the students with the pens run to the board to circle the word (their team can prompt if necessary).
+The first team to circle the word gets a point.
+Then the student at the front of the line hands the pen to the next team member, and you define another word.

 This is just an alternative way of presenting a define-the-words game.
 While the original online version of Wordle is no longer supported, there are others (e.g. Word Clouds).
 Anyway, the idea is that you type in the vocabulary you want to review.
 Change the font / colours or anything else you fancy to make it pretty.
 Then give a copy to groups of 3-4 students.
 Students take it in turns to choose a word and try to explain it - the others try to guess the word from the word cloud.